Find The Best AC Replacement Contractors in USA

 5. Turn on the AC at the thermostat.

-If your AC doesn't work after you've performed these steps, contact a licensed professional for diagnosis and repair.
+If your AC doesn't work after you've performed these steps, contact a licensed professional for further assistance.

 What are the signs of a refrigerant leak?